vuetable/docs/guide/detail-row.md

 ## CSS Class for Detail Row

-The detail row is the only direct child inside `<td>` which, by default, has `vuetable-detail-row` in its class attribute.
+The detail row, by default, has `vuetable-detail-row` in its class attribute.
 But you can use `detail-row-class` to change that.

 You can also assign a function to `detail-row-class`.
 The function will receive `row-data` and `row-index` as parameters.
 It has to return a **string** that represent the CSS class.
-Vuetable will apply that to the `<td>` of detail row component.
+Vuetable will apply that to the `<tr>` of detail row component.

 ## How Vuetable track the state of each Detail Row

 Each detail row can be shown or hidden independently.
 So Vuetable needs a way to track the state of each detail row to update the UI accordingly.

 In order to do this, it is required that each data row must be uniquely identifiable.
 If your data contains an `id` column (which can uniquely identify each row), then you don't have to do anything else.
 Because, by default, Vuetable uses the `id` as the default one.

 But if your data use (or has) different column name that can uniquely identify each row, you can specify that in the `track-by` property.